 Saint Kitts and Nevis have a hot, humid tropical climate with consistent temperatures.
 These are balanced by northeast trade winds and rainfall all year round.

-Winters and summers are similar with highs in the 20’s.
+Winters and summers are similar with highs around 25.
 Nighttime temperatures are often cooler, especially for higher elevations on the islands.

 The rainy season is from May to November.
 July to November is also the hurricane season.
 Hurricanes can be very violent for Saint Kitts and Nevis.